Ben Dean

 applications in computer science education.

-- Degree abandoned to pursue software engineering career.
+- Decided to pursue software engineering career rather than finishing Ed.D. degree.

 Master of Science in Computer Science.
 GPA 3.97/4.00